mjo22/cryojax/README.md

 ## Features

 - Imaging models in `cryojax` support `jax` functional transformations, such as automatic differentiation with `grad`, paralellization with `vmap` and `pmap`, and just-in-time compilation with `jit`.
 Models also support GPU/TPU acceleration.
-Until GPU support for `jax-finufft` is added, models using the `NufftScattering` method will not support `jit`, `vmap`, and `pmap`.
-This is because `tensorflow-nufft` does not compile.
+However, until GPU support for `jax-finufft` is added, models using the `NufftScattering` method will not support the GPU.

 - `CryojaxObjects`, including `Image` models, are JSON serializable thanks to the package `dataclasses-json`.
 The method `CryojaxObject.dumps` serializes the object as a JSON string, and `CryojaxObject.loads` instantiates it from the string.
 For example, write a model to disk with `model.dump("model.json")` and instantiate it with `cs.GaussianImage.load("model.json")`.